Total Live Articles: 430

 • No risk factors (e.g. previous ectopic pregnancy)

-Expectant management involves: 1) safety netting – return if bleeding continues or pain develops, 2) repeat urine pregnancy test after 7-10 days, and to return if +ve
+2. Repeat urine pregnancy test after 7-10 days, and return if +ve

 Investigation and Diagnosis

-• Note TAUS has a lower sensitivity and specificity
+• TAUS has a lower sensitivity and specificity compared to TVUS

-• Can also be used to exclude differential diagnoses (e.g. acute appendicitis)
+• It can also be used to exclude differential diagnoses (e.g. acute appendicitis)

-If ultrasound identifies moderate to large amount of free fluid in the peritoneal cavity or Pouch of Douglas, that is indicative of haemoperitoneum, likely due to a ruptured ectopic pregnancy.
+Presence of free fluid in the peritoneal cavity (e.g. in the Pouch of Douglas) indicates haemoperitoneum, likely due to a ruptured ectopic pregnancy.

 NICE has made the following extensive recommendations regarding TVUS findings in diagnosing ectopic pregnancy.